knpuniversity/javascript/knpu/ep3-webpack/extract-text-webpack-plugin.md

 `extract-text-webpack-plugin`.
 It has a weird name.... but has one simple job: it outputs a *real* CSS file, instead of embedding CSS in JavaScript.

+***TIP
+In Webpack 4 you can use beta version `extract-text-webpack-plugin@4.0.0-beta.0` or there is a new way to do it with new https://webpack.js.org/plugins/mini-css-extract-plugin/
+***

 Let's get it rocking!
 Find your terminal and run

-> Yeah for webpack@4 the only way is to use beta version of plugin
-> `extract-text-webpack-plugin@4.0.0-beta.0`

 ```terminal
 yarn add extract-text-webpack-plugin --dev